“I love how I feel, and I can’t get over how I look in the mirror!”

 In terms of body composition, I have dropped two trouser and jacket sizes and I now also wear your shirts you’ve left at home!

 I also love my new-found strength.
-I now look forward to go to the gym, not just for the workout, but to build up on new skills.
+I now look forward to going to the gym, not just for the workout, but to build up on new skills.
 I’m now able to do 10 chin-ups with 8kg attached, while also learning how to ‘skin the cat’, do the Turkish Get Up, bridging and overall mobility practices.

 My sense of wellbeing is off the Richter scale, and during this journey so far I have re-discovered journaling (that I used to do decades ago), and listen to challenging and interesting podcasts more often.